An Ultimate Guide to All Beaches in Malta

 Amazing Things to do in Malta / An Ultimate Guide to all beaches in Malta

-Located in the far north point of Malta, nestled in a natural cove and circled by secluded rocky slopes, this fairly small sandy beach, accessible by a flight of stairs and is one of my favourites!
+Located on the northern tip of Malta, nestled in a natural bay and surrounded by secluded rocky slopes, this relatively small sandy beach, accessible by a long flight of stairs, is one of my favourites!

 It’s beautifully located and the sand is velvety soft here.
 The beach is surrounded by caves and rocky inlets, making for some excellent snorkelling opportunities.